tasbeehismail/Traffic-Signs-Classification/README.md

 # Traffic Signs Classification

-This repository is our final project for the Computer Vision Lab.
-My team and I developed a deep learning model using CNNs to classify traffic sign images, utilizing TensorFlow, Keras, and OpenCV for image processing and classification.
+This repository is part of our final project for the Computer Vision Lab.
+My team and I developed this project by researching deep learning techniques, specifically CNNs, to classify traffic sign images using TensorFlow, Keras, and OpenCV.
 #### Setup Instructions

 1. **Clone the repository:**